 Establishing a safe, open and positive learning environment based on trusting relationships between all members of the class, adults and children alike, is vital to successful and effective teaching and learning within this subject.

-Each class will set its own promises or charter each year that links to the Whole School Behaviour Promises of, 'Be Ready, Be Respectful, Be Safe.'
+Each class will set its own promises or charter each year that links to the Whole School Behaviour Promises of, 'Be Ready, Be Respectful, Be Safe,' as shown through our school values.